synergy2411/jun25-angular/references/training_ref.md

 > Interceptors

 > Self registration {providedIn Property in @Injectable()}(Tree-shaking)

-- heavy used in angular library
+> : heavy used in angular library
-- Service code will not become part of final build, if it is not utilized by the app.
+> : Service code will not become part of final build, if it is not utilized by the app.

-# RxJS
+# RxJS : Reactive Extension for JavaScript

 > Observables : pipe, subscribe
 > Observer : next, error, complete
+> Subjects : are both observer as well observable; multi-casting; pipe, subscribe, next, error, complete

 > Supported Operators : take, map, filter, of, from, interval etc
-> Subjects : are both observer as well observable; multi-casting

 - BehaviourSubject : initial value (seed value) for subscription
 - ReplaySubject : replays last emitted values for subscription